tariq-swe/deadlock-rpc/README.md

 ## Contributing

 Contributions are welcome.
-Please follow these guidelines:

-- **Open an issue first** for non-trivial changes to align on approach before writing code
-- **Keep PRs focused** — one feature or fix per pull request
-- **No breaking changes** to existing CLI flags without discussion
-- **Test manually** against a running Deadlock session where possible
-- Code is formatted with `cargo fmt` and linted with `cargo clippy`

-Bug reports with the contents of `logs/deadlock-rpc.log` are especially helpful for diagnosing state detection issues.
+Open an issue first for non-trivial changes.
+Keep PRs focused — one feature or fix each.
+Format with `cargo fmt`, lint with `cargo clippy`.
+Bug reports with the contents of `logs/deadlock-rpc.log` are especially helpful.

 ---

 ## Disclaimer

-This project is not affiliated with, endorsed by, or connected to Valve Corporation or the Deadlock development team in any way.

-**Deadlock**, the Deadlock logo, all hero names, hero images, and all related in-game assets are the property of **Valve Corporation**.
-All rights reserved.

-Hero images and game data displayed in the Discord presence are sourced from the community-maintained [Deadlock API](https://deadlock-api.com) and are the intellectual property of Valve Corporation.
-They are used here solely for non-commercial, informational display within Discord Rich Presence and remain the property of their respective owners.

-This project does not distribute, modify, or claim ownership of any Valve assets.
-If you are a rights holder and have concerns, please open an issue and they will be addressed promptly.
+Not affiliated with, endorsed by, or connected to Valve Corporation. **Deadlock**, all hero names, images, and related assets are the property of **Valve Corporation**.
+Hero images displayed in Discord are sourced from the community-maintained [Deadlock API](https://deadlock-api.com) and remain the property of Valve.
+This project does not distribute or claim ownership of any Valve assets.